8 key battleground states of the presidential election: What to expect and when to expect it

 What to expect:

 - Pennsylvania: This is the state that analysts have identified as most likely to decide the election, if Trump wins the Sunbelt states that he carried in 2016 (Arizona, Florida, Georgia, and North Carolina).
-However, Pennsylvania will also likely be a slow result, as mail-in ballots postmarked on Election Day are accepted as late as November 6, and some smaller counties reportedly will not begin counting them until Wednesday.
+However, Pennsylvania will also likely be a slow result, as mail-in ballots postmarked on Election Day are accepted as late as November 6, and some smaller counties may not begin counting them until Wednesday.

-- Florida: At this point all the polls will have closed.
+- Florida: At this point all the polls in the state will have closed.
 Florida does not accept mail-in ballots past November 3 and has been tallying ballots for weeks now, so we can expect results to be announced today.
-Mail ballots and early voting will be released first, which is predicted to give Biden an early lead, but Trump supporters tend to skew toward in-person voting.
+Mail ballots and early voting will be released first, which is predicted to give Biden an early lead, but Trump supporters tend to skew toward in-person, day-of voting, so stay tuned.

 9:00 p.m.
 ET